IPS-Eye-White

 2 Chronicles 32:1 clearly agrees with these facts, saying"...
 Sennacherib king of Assyria came and invaded Judah and besieged the fortified cities, and thought to break into them for himself".

+Very importantly although Sennacherib begins his description of the invasion boastfully proclaiming his defeat of forty-six strong walled cities and the spoils he carried away, he never once says he captured Jerusalem.
+Although he besieged the city, all Sennacherib could brag about concerning Jerusalem itself, was that Hezekiah paid tribute money.
 The most noteworthy city that the Assryian king captured was Lachish, one of the heavily fortified town that protected the approaches to Jerusalem.
 This must have been seen as a significant military victory, since the scene was portrayed in some detail in a relief on Sennacherib's palace walls in his capital, Nineveh.
-DETAILS
+[16]

-As Apologetics Press says,
+If, as Apologetics Press says,

 The Assyrian monarch considered his victory at Lachish of such import that he dedicated an entire wall (nearly seventy linear feet) of his palace in Nineveh to carved reliefs depicting the event.. one would think that if the city of Lachish deserved so much attention from the Assyrian dictator, then the capital city of Judah would deserve even more...
 Sennacherib could not boast of his victory over the city of Jerusalem - because there was no victory!
 [17]

-The Assyrians did not capture Jerusalem for two reasons...1) the siege failed because Jerusalem had an ample supply of fresh water, but eventually the food would have run out.
-However, 2) The Lord Himself defended the city
+The Assyrians did not capture Jerusalem for two reasons 1) the siege failed because Jerusalem had an ample supply of fresh water, but eventually the food would have run out.
+However, 2) The Lord Himself defended the city.

 1) Hezekiah's Tunnel